AlexProgrammerDE/balena-minecraft-server/README.md

 * mcrcon: https://github.com/Tiiffi/mcrcon/releases

 **NOTE:** You will need for starting this script this batchfile if you are using windows (Just paste it in the unzipped directory.): https://github.com/AlexProgrammerDE/RCON-Script/blob/master/launch.bat

+## Connect to the file-directory

+You can connect to the server and change your serverfiles.
+I recommend using a Tool like [WinSCP](https://winscp.net/).
+The IP is the one above, the protocoll `SCP`, the port `22`, the username `root` and the password is `balenaserver`.
+The files are in the root directory folder `serverfiles`.